Two wheeler tyres – Different types, pros & cons

 1. Heavier and may not provide the same level of grip as sport tyres

-Sport or performance tyres offer the highest possible grip and performance in dry conditions.
-They are designed for street-legal motorcycles that require excellent handling and high-speed stability.
+Sport or performance tyres offer the major advantage of maximum grip and superior performance in dry conditions.
+They are ideal for motorcycles needing excellent handling and high-speed stability.

 Pros of Sport / Performance Tyres